sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(console.error.mock.calls).toEqual([['dope'], ['nope']]) -->

-A `for of` loop would be even better:
+A `for…of` loop would be even better:

 - it doesn’t have any of the problems of regular `for` loops mentioned at the beginning of this chapter;
 - it has clear semantics of iteration over all array elements since we can’t manipulate the number of iterations, like in a regular `for` loop (we can abort the loop with a `break`, though);
 - the syntax is a bit cleaner because we don’t need to create a callback function.

+T> The `for…of` loop was introduced in ECMAScript 2015, and is now my favorite way of array iteration.
+It completely replaced the `forEach()` method for me.

-Let’s rewrite our example using a `for of` loop:
+Let’s rewrite our example using a `for…of` loop:

 <!--
 const console = { error: vi.fn() }